Canada Caregiver Program 2024: A Pathway to Permanent Residency in Canada

 4. Exclusion: Work experience gained as a student is not eligible for consideration.

-Other Requirements for Caregiver Applicants
+Other Requirements for Caregiver in Toronto Applicants

 In addition to the work experience requirement, there are other criteria that caregivers must meet to be eligible for the pilot programs.
 These include: